rdbende/Tkinter-extension-widgets/README.md

 ### Usage:

 ```
-image = Image(master, file='path to an image file you want to display', anchor='w', relief='groove')
+image = Image(master, file='path to the image file you want to display', anchor='w', relief='groove')
 image.pack()
 ```